Understanding Rheumatoid Arthritis

 How is Rheumatoid Arthritis Diagnosed?

-RA is diagnosed in a variety of ways, however physicians commonly use the Health Assessment Questionnaire or an Arthritis Impact Measurement Scale.
+A rheumatoid arthritis diagnosis may occur in a variety of ways; however physicians commonly use the Health Assessment Questionnaire or an Arthritis Impact Measurement Scale.

 The Health Assessment Questionnaire is used to evaluate the overall wellness of an individual.